Enough-Software/enough_platform_widgets/README.md

 * `CupertinoCheckboxListTile` provides a simple cupertino style checkbox list tile
 * `CupertinoChip` is a cupertino version of the material `Chip` widget
 * `CupertinoDropdownButton` maps the basic dropdown feature to a `CupertinoPicker`
+* `CupertinoInkWell` is a rectangular area of a that responds to touch
 * `CupertinoMultipleSegmentedControl` is like the `CupertinoSegmentedControl` but it allows to select several segments at once
 * `CupertinoPageScaffoldWithToolbar` provides a scaffold with the option to define a toolbar widget
 * `CupertinoPageWithBar` is a simple page with a bar that can be aligned top/bottom/left/right